dat3Cph/spring2025/docs/jpa_part1/exercises/BookExercise.md

    - Hint: Use the `ISBNValidator` class from the [ISBN validation exercise](../../toolbox/java/orm/jpa_isbn_validation.md)

 8. **Create a Test Class**
    - Add a test class that contains a **test method for each CRUD operation**.
+It's not an integration test, but just a sort of `main` method that calls each method in the `BookDAO` class.

 9. **Populate the Database with Books**
    - Add 10 books to the database